 Thirst For More Than Water

-In this really beautiful homily for 3rd Sunday of Lent, Year A, Father Hanly gives us a real feeling for what happened between Jesus and the Samaritan woman.
+In this very beautiful homily for 3rd Sunday of Lent, Year A, Father Hanly gives us a real feel for what happened between Jesus and the Samaritan woman.

 And, in the story, if you read it again and again, it brings its own truths to your heart, because stories speak to the heart, while explanations only speak to the head.

 Samaria was in Israel.
 It was about half way down to Jerusalem.
 It had its own history and it had its own background.
 The history was very, very difficult.

 Once they were believers, and they still were, at this time, believers that they shared the same religious beliefs as the Jewish people.
 They believed that they were from David and that it was David’s following of God that they, too, followed.

 But things happened.
 When the Babylonians came and destroyed the temple and brought most of the Jews, the ones they didn’t kill, brought them back up to Babylon, the Samaritans were left.
 And for a long time they were separated from the Jewish people who had been brought up to Babylon as prisoners.

 And during this time, the Samaritans began, in a sense, to find their own way and they married local people.
 And so that Jewish identity became very fuzzy and they began to be, once Jews, now we worship this, but in their heart there was that they were indeed the children of Jacob, and Jacob’s Well was among them.